Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: The log(I − ∆) operator

 with

 where

 \end{Theorem} \begin{proof} Using weak Young's inequality, see~\cite{LiebLossbook}, we get

 where~$C_{N,p}(t)$ is the best possible constant for the inequality.
 We need the explicit expression of~$C_{N,p}(t)$, or at least a sufficiently good upper bound.
-The best constant in weak Young's inequality is exactly the best constant~$c_{N, p, \lambda}$ for Hardy-Littlewood-Sobolev's inequality,
+As they explain in~\cite{LiebLossbook}, the best constant in weak Young's inequality is exactly the best constant~$c_{N, p, \lambda}$ for Hardy-Littlewood-Sobolev's inequality,

 multiplied by~$\left(\frac N{\omega_{N-1}} \right)^{1/q}$.
 Lieb proved in~\cite{LiebSharpconstants} that this optimal constant is indeed attained, but its explicit expression has been obtained only in a limited number of cases.